Critical configurations for two projective views, a new approach: Background

+For two different pairs of cameras, the sets of critical points turn out to be the quadric surfaces $\widetilde{S_P},\widetilde{S_Q}$ described in \cref{sec:preliminary_two_views}.

-The goal of this paper is to classify all maximal critical configurations for two cameras.
-The reason we focus primarily on the maximal ones is that every critical configuration is contained in a maximal one and in general the converse is true as well, that any subconfiguration of a critical configuration is also critical.
-The latter is not always true, since removing some points from a configuration might put the two (formerly different) conjugates into the same orbit under $\PGL(4)$.
+The goal of this paper is to classify all maximal critical configurations for three cameras.
+The reason we focus primarily on the maximal ones is that every critical configuration is contained in a maximal one and (when working with more than one camera) the converse is true as well, any subconfiguration of a critical configuration is itself critical.

 We conclude this section with a final, useful property of critical configurations, namely that the only property of the cameras we need to consider when exploring critical configurations is the position of their camera centers (i.e. change of coordinates in the images does not affect criticality).